 Podcast listening in Canada is increasing.
-According to the Media Technology Monitor survey, one third of Canadian adults claim to have listened to a podcast in the past month and on average they are listening for over four hours per week.
+According to the Media Technology Monitor survey, over one-third of Canadian adults claim to have listened to a podcast in the past month and on average they are listening for just under four hours per week.

-Podcast listening is at its highest level yet with 33% of Canadian adults and 46% of adults aged 18-49 listening in the past month.
-When asked if their listening patterns have changed since the early days of COVID-19, 44% of typical weekly listeners (and 49% of women) say they are listening to podcasts more.
+Podcast listening is at its highest level yet with 34% of Canadian adults and 46% of adults aged 18-49 listening in the past month.

 % monthly podcast listeners by survey